operator-framework/community-operators/README.md

 Similarly, to update your operator you need to submit a PR with any changes to your Operator resources.
 Refere to our [contribution guide](docs/contributing.md#updating-your-existing-operator) for more details.

-## Test your Operator
+## CI Tests your Operator

 Upon creating a pull request against this repo, a set of CI pipelines will run, see more details [here](./docs/ci.md).
+The pipeline will actually run the same `Makefile` commands you use to test locally.

 You can help speed up the review of your PR by testing locally, either [manually](./docs/testing-operators.md) or [using scripts](./docs/using-scripts.md)

-## Preview your Operator on OperatorHub.io

-If you are submitting your Operator in the `upstream-community-operators` directory your Operator will appear on OperatorHub.io.
-You can preview how your Operator would be rendered there by using the [preview tool](https://operatorhub.io/preview).
+Tests not passing?
+Check [here](docs/using-scripts.md#troubleshooting).

 ## Reporting Bugs